-When you learn Italian, you need to get your head round some grammar structures that don't have simple equivalents in English.
+When you learn Italian, you need to get your head round some grammar structures that don't have simple equivalents in English, like reflexive verbs in Italian.

 Picture this: You’re eating breakfast in a hotel lobby and someone asks you how your day has been so far.
 Let’s say they’re genuinely interested.
 They don’t just want to know, “My morning has been fine so far.”
 They really want to hear all about it.